kimlengthai/kimlengthai/README.md

 # 👋 Hi, I'm Kimleng
 I am a Software Engineering undergraduate at the University of Technology Sydney, specialising in Web Development.
-Currently, I am developing an innovative application designed to offer a collection of eBooks for babies.
-I have a strong passion for learning new skills and undertaking new projects, constantly seeking opportunities to enhance my expertise and contribute to impactful solutions.
+Currently, I am designing and creating my ePortfolio to showcase my projects and skills on the website.
+I am passionate about learning new skills and undertaking new projects, constantly seeking opportunities to enhance my expertise and contribute to impactful solutions.

 ## 💭 Current Learning Focus
 I am currently deepening my web development skills by learning React.js.